 The deadline for applying is 14 February in the relevant tax year.

 If you are over State Pension age and carry on working you will need to provide your employer with proof of your age so that you don’t continue to pay National Insurance contributions unnecessarily.
-You can use a birth certificate or passport or apply to HMRC or the Department for Work and Pensions for an ‘Age Exception Certificate’.
+You can use a birth certificate or passport as proof of your age.
 To find out more read the HMRC guide ‘Making sure you’ve stopped paying National Insurance’.

 You pay Income Tax on your earnings in the same way as other employees.
 However, your National Insurance contributions are worked out over an ‘annual earnings period’ - from 6 April to the following 5 April - rather than over the normal weekly or monthly periods that apply to other employees.
 This is to make sure you pay the right amount of National Insurance contributions.